-    This button is special.
-It is made from a mint condition silver 1910 King Edward VII threepence.
+This button is made from a mint condition silver 1910 King Edward VII threepence.
 I wondered at that, as it is illegal to deface/alter current Australian currency.
 However, this was the year the King died.
-I presume some coins were not released and so could legitimately be made into commemorative waistcoat buttons.
+I presume there were some unissued coins that could legitimately be made into commemorative waistcoat buttons.

 Wonderful Hats, as illustrated in an old Melbourian newspaper, The Australasian.